drabhikroy/Courses/content/en/work/cv-pdf.md

 <div class="concise">

+- Advised multiple aspiring graduate students in social data science as they developed and completed independent research projects.
+- Analyzed datasets using using multiple guiding the direction and activities of eight distinct programs.
 - Authored quarterly reports as well as internal and external annual evaluation documents, disseminated both in print and through interactive formats developed in Rmarkdown.
-- Crafted over 100 data visualizations and developed over four Shiny applications for internal and public data exploration, including research collaborations using social network analysis, grant activities pulled from the NCBI API crossed with WVCTSI grant numbers, and dissemination of result and changes in practice within and beyond West Virginia.
+- Created data visualizations and developed Shiny applications to support internal and public data exploration, including social network analysis for research collaborations, integration of NCBI API data with WVCTSI grant records, and dissemination of findings and practice changes within and beyond West Virginia.
-- Designed and disseminated tailored Qualtrics surveys customized with HTML, CSS, and JavaScript, reaching an audience of over 5,000 individuals.
+- Designed and disseminated tailored Qualtrics surveys reaching over 5,000 individuals, with user experience and visual design enhanced through HTML, CSS, and JavaScript.
-- Led local and multi-site, multi-cluster evaluation studies for five core medical research and community engagement units.
+- Led local and multi-site evaluation studies that informed policies across five core medical research and health outreach efforts.
-- Mentored six graduate students in social data science, steering them through successful research endeavors.
-- Published and presented evaluation findings in academic journals and conferences.

 </div>